fuzzywalrus/website-for-fileserving/Readme.md

 # Synology (Or NAS) Web File Browser

 Share files with your friends and family!
 This simple PHP application lets you create your own personal file-sharing website using your Synology NAS (or any web server with PHP support).
-Create a private file server that's easy to use and secure.
+Create a private file server that's easy to use and (fairly) secure.

 ![screenshot](https://i.imgur.com/SPCMAOc.png)

+I wrote this so I could create a private web server to share files with a few friends and family members.
+If you have FiOS then you're certainly capable of hosting your own accessible-over-http file server.

 ## Features